Of-Arte/antigravity-agent-kit/README.md

 </div>
 A minimal, opinionated starter kit for building reliable coding agents in Google Antigravity IDE.

-Includes production-tested templates for `GEMINI.md`, `AGENTS.md`, and `project.md`
+Includes templates for `GEMINI.md`, `AGENTS.md`, and `project.md`
-that enforce low-interference iteration, modular architecture, and skill-based task routing.
+to support continous iteration, modular architecture, and skill-based task routing.

 ---